Line-of-Sight Pursuit in Monotone and Scallop Polygons: Conclusion

 \section{Conclusion}

-We have considered a pursuit-evasion game in strictly sweepable polygons, including the subfamilies of monotone and scallop polygons.
+We have considered a pursuit-evasion game in monotone and scallop polygons.
 We have shown that a line-of-sight pursuer has a deterministic winning strategy in these environments.
 Line-of-sight pursuit must alternate between searching and chasing.
-We have taken advantage of the existence a natural traversal path in our environments, which allows the pursuer to clear the polygon from left to right.
-In particular, we can associate a unique frame of reference to each point in the polygon by using the sweep line as the vertical axis.
+We have taken advantage of the existence a natural traversal path in our environments, which allows the pursuer to guard the polygon from left to right.
+In particular, we associate a unique frame of reference to each point in a scallop polygon by using the sweep line as the vertical axis.